tim-to/cleaning-data-project/codebook.md

   5         | STANDING
   6         | LAYING

-For example the number 1 is used as an id for Walking in the measurement file.
+For example the number 1 is used as an activity id in the measurement file while its name "WALKING" is stored in the activity_labels.txt file along with its id.

 ##Data Processing Steps